Things to remember about light and lumens

 If you want to find the headlamp or flashlight perfect for your needs, it is important to investigate how the light behaves over the entire runtime.
 This is why we publish the lightcurves for all our products.
 In the video below you can see how our V3pro rechargeable performs against a prominent competitor headlamp.
 The competitor headlamp is marketed with double the amount of lumens.

 Lumens and light

-When we measure the amount of lumens, we use a highly specialized light sphere.
+When we measure the amount of lumens, we use a highly specialized light sphere from Everfine.
 We have one at our factory and one at our head office to ensure that each batch is perfect and delivers what we promise.

-Most flashlights and headlamps quickly drop in Lumens and promise a higher Lumen output than they can achieve.
-To prevent this in our products, we perform light tests on all of our products to ensure that the lumen value is correct.
+Most flashlights and headlamps quickly drop in lumens and promise a higher lumens output than they can achieve.
+To prevent this in our products, we perform light tests on all of our products to ensure that the lumens value is correct.
 In order to get a constant light output, we use a Constant Current Output technology in some of our products in order to get the highest possible light output for the entire life of the battery.

 Lux and intensity

 Lux is a unit of light measurement where the area is also taken into account.
 1 lux equals 1 Lumen/m2, in other words – light intensity in a specific area